 The Module is intended for use by US Federal agencies and other markets that require a FIPS 140-2 validated Cryptographic Library.
-The Module is a software-only embodiment; the cryptographic boundary is the Java Archive (JAR) file, bc-fips-1.0.2.1.jar.
+The Module is a software-only embodiment; the cryptographic boundary is the Java Archive (JAR) file, bc-fips-1.0.1.jar (/system/framework/stripycastle.jar on the Android ports).